19 (Adele album): Release and promotion

 In July 2008, Adele informed noted UK soul writer Pete Lewis of the award-winning Blues & Soul that the reason for naming her debut album '19' was to reflect her age while she was writing it: "I just kinda remember becoming a bit of a woman during that time.
 And I think that is definitely documented in the songs."
-The Taiwanese edition was released on 5 March.
-As well as the standard track list, the album features three bonus tracks: "That's It I Quit I'm Movin' On" ("Chasing Pavements" B-side), "Now and Then" ("Cold Shoulder" B-side) and "Painting Pictures" ("Make You Feel My Love" B-side).
+The Taiwanese edition was released on 5 March, with three bonus tracks: "That's It I Quit I'm Movin' On" ("Chasing Pavements" B-side), "Now and Then" ("Cold Shoulder" B-side) and "Painting Pictures" ("Make You Feel My Love" B-side).
 The Indonesian special edition was released on 3 March.
 As well as the standard track list, the album features a bonus video for "Chasing Pavements".

 By 2008, Adele had become the headliner and performed an acoustic set, in which she was supported by Damien Rice.

 She embarked on a short North American tour in the same month, and 19 was released in the US in June.
 Billboard magazine stated of it: "Adele truly has potential to become among the most respected and inspiring international artists of her generation."
 The An Evening with Adele world tour began in May 2008 and ended in June 2009.

 She later cancelled the 2008 US tour dates to be with a former boyfriend.
 She said in Nylon magazine in June 2009, "I'm like, 'I can't believe I did that.'
 It seems so ungrateful....
 I was drinking far too much and that was kind of the basis of my relationship with this boy.
 I couldn't bear to be without him, so I was like, 'Well, OK, I'll just cancel my stuff then.'"
 By the middle of October 2008, Adele's attempt to break in America appeared to have failed.
 But then she was booked as the musical guest on the 18 October 2008 episode of NBC's Saturday Night Live.
 The episode, which included an expected appearance by then US vice-presidential candidate Sarah Palin, earned the program its best ratings in 14 years with 17 million viewers.
 Adele performed "Chasing Pavements" and "Cold Shoulder", and the following day, 19 topped the iTunes charts and ranked at number five at Amazon.com while "Chasing Pavements" rose into the top 25.
 The album reached number 11 on the Billboard 200 as a result, a jump of 35 places over the previous week.